aptof/ExtendedTextBox/README.md

     .........
 ```
 ## Important Information
-Kindly note tha Number of NumberBox is string and Value of CurrecyBox is Decimal
+Kindly note that Number of NumberBox is string and Value of CurrecyBox is Decimal

 ## Information
 Works great with mahapps metro